CloudLabs-MOC/mslearn-openai/Instructions/Labs/gettingstarted-5-6&7.md

 - **Run the Application:** Execute the application to validate the image generation functionality and confirm proper interaction with the deployed model.

+- **Model Deployment:** Deploy an OpenAI model to access and utilize its functionality for testing and application use cases.

+- **Chat Behavior Exploration:** Observe the normal chat behavior without adding custom data, interacting with the model's default capabilities.

+- **Data Integration:** Connect your own data to the chat playground to ground the model’s responses in your custom content.

+- **Chat with Data-Driven Model:** Interact with a model grounded in your own data, enhancing the relevance and accuracy of the responses.

+- **Application Configuration:** Configure the application to ensure smooth integration with Azure OpenAI services and meet specific requirements.

+- **Run the Application:** Execute the application to validate the image generation functionality and confirm proper interaction with the deployed model.

+- **Natural Language Output Generation:** Generate natural language output using the deployed model to process and understand data, enhancing the application’s capabilities.

 ## Getting Started with Lab

 Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will get loaded in your browser.
 Use this virtual machine throughout the workshop to perform the lab.
 You can see the number on the lab guide bottom area to switch to different exercises of the lab guide.